 • You suffer severe hypoglycaemia while driving.

-• You don’t meet the vision standards set out in these Guidelines (See Chapter 7 of Sláinte agus Tiomáint; Medical Fitness to Drive Guidelines for eyesight standards).
+• You don’t meet the vision standards set out in these Guidelines (See Chapter 7 of Sláinte agus Tiomáint Medical Fitness to Drive Guidelines

 • You develop any problems with the circulation or sensation in your legs or feet which make it necessary for you to drive certain types of vehicles only, for example automatic vehicles or vehicles with a hand-operated accelerator or brake.
 This must be shown on your driving licence.